Quantum proper time: A Finsler space from entropy and purity: Geometry of the quantum phase space

 \subsection{Spacetime geometry for two-mode states}

-The effective spacetime quantum theory for localized single-mode quantum states preserves the pseudo-Riemannian structure of the classical theory at the lowest semiclassical order through the effective inverse metric (\ref{eq:gQinvCondensed}).
-As shown in \cite{Bosonize,EffPotRealize}, the quadratic dependence on momenta remains intact when extending moments of a single classical degree of freedom $(x,p)$ up to at least fourth order, such as \(\Delta(x^4)\).
+Our identification of the effective inverse metric (\ref{eq:gQinvCondensed}) demonstrated that the effective spacetime quantum theory for localized single-mode quantum states preserves the pseudo-Riemannian structure of the classical theory at the lowest semiclassical order.
+As shown in \cite{Bosonize,EffPotRealize}, the quadratic dependence on momenta persists when extending moments of a single classical degree of freedom $(x,p)$ up to at least fourth order, such as \(\Delta(x^4)\).
 However, according to the same papers, this property no longer holds when two independent classical degrees of freedom, $(x,p_x)$ and $(y,p_y)$, are quantized.
-Unlike single-mode systems, two-mode (or more generally, bipartite) systems inherently involve entanglement entropy, making entropy measures an essential aspect of their description.
+In contrast to single-mode systems, bipartite systems inherently involve entanglement entropy, whose presence, as we demonstrate below, requires a departure from the quadratic structures underlying Riemannian geometry.